teodozjan/lacuna-cookbuk/README.md

     $ nano .lacuna_cookbuk/login.pl
     $ lacunacookbuk_client --taks=defend,ordinary,chairman --update

+### DESCRIPTION

+Precompiling is the most changing part of perl6 backends so it may be used as failsafe mode

+Script helps https://us1.lacunaexpanse.com players doing boring tasks like moving glyphs to one place that can make plans from them or searching where excess fighters can be put.
+The intention was putting perl6 into life.

+All planets must have Trade Ministry, Intelligence Ministry and Archaeology Ministry.
+All space stations must have Parliament.

+Compilation:

+    $ panda install LacunaCookbuk

 You can also try to use it without compiling

     $  PERL6LIB=/your/path/lacuna-cookbuk/lib: perl6 /your/path/lacuna-cookbuk/bin/lacunacookbuk_client --help

-Precompiling is the most changing part of perl6 backends so it may be used as failsafe mode

 Things that seem to work: